top of page

 The weather is always unpredictable, with icy cold wintery days in the depths of Antarctica, followed by glass-like waters and sunshine the following day, or rapidly changing winds accompanied by snow.
 There is something unique about being in Antarctica and experiencing snowfall; we were all like kids in a fun park when it happened whilst sailing through.
 We loved seeing it change over the three months from November to February, the change of scenery, and the snow disappearing on some of the mountains.

-It is a bucket list adventure we hold very close to our hearts.
-Thank you, Antarctica, Oceania and Hurtigruten, for the opportunity and memories made.
+We hold this bucket list adventure very close to our hearts.
+Thank you, Antarctica, Oceania and Hurtigruten, for the opportunity and memories we made.

 Recent Posts